sankirtan/Getting-and-Cleaning-Data/CodeBook.md

 The below are for describing the file tidyData.txt

 ## Main Variables
 * 1 Subject - the unique identity for the volunteered subject.
+Type is INT
 * 2 activity - The type of activities performed by the subject.
+Tyoe is CHAR

 ## Measurments
  [1] "timeBodyAcc-mean()-X"